sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 On the other hand, `sayHi` is an arrow function that also uses `this` to refer to the `name` property of the `person` object.
 However, since arrow functions don't have their own `this` value, `this` inside `sayHi` refers to the global `this` value (which is `undefined` in this case).
 So when `sayHi` is called as a method on the `person` object, it logs "Hi undefined".

-### 87. What is difference between parameter and argument ?
+### Question 87.
+What is difference between parameter and argument ?

 In JavaScript, a parameter is a variable defined in a function's declaration, while an argument is the value passed to a function when it is called.
 In other words, parameters are placeholders for values that will be passed as arguments when the function is invoked.
 For example: